Asifk12/frontend-project/README.md

 # Role-Based Access Control (RBAC) UI

-A responsive, user-friendly, and secure admin dashboard for managing users, roles, and permissions.
-This project demonstrates a fully functional **Role-Based Access Control (RBAC)** interface, showcasing best practices in UI/UX design, frontend development, and dynamic permission management.

-**Features**

-**User Management**

-•View and manage users in a tabular format.
+This project is a Role-Based Access Control (RBAC) User Interface designed to manage users, roles, and permissions efficiently.
+The goal is to provide a secure and user-friendly admin dashboard for administrators to assign roles, define permissions, and manage user access dynamically.

+## Project Overview

+The RBAC UI is designed to help administrators manage users, roles, and permissions, offering functionalities to:

-•Add, edit, and delete user accounts.
+1.create, edit, and delete users

-•Assign roles to users and toggle their status (Active/Inactive).
+2.Assign roles and permissions dynamically to users 3.Search and filter users

-**Role Management**
+## Features

+### Dashboard:

+View a comprehensive overview of users and their roles in the system.

+### Manage Users:

-•Create, edit, and delete roles.
+Add, edit, and delete users while managing their status (Active/Inactive).

-•Define roles with specific permissions (e.g., Read, Write, Delete).

-•View the list of all roles with detailed permission breakdowns.

-**Permission Management**
+### Manage Roles:

+Define new roles, edit existing roles, and delete roles as necessary.

+### Manage Permissions:

-•Assign and modify permissions dynamically.
+Assign and modify permissions for roles dynamically.

-•Clearly visualize permissions using intuitive UI components (e.g., checkboxes, toggles).

-•Support for custom permission attributes.

-**Additional Features**

-•Responsive design for seamless usage across devices (desktop, tablet, and mobile).

-•Real-time API simulation using mock server (if applicable).

-•Enhanced user experience with search, filtering, and sorting capabilities.

-•Interactive modals and confirmation prompts for critical actions.
+### Search and Filter:

+Search for users based on their name or email and filter them as needed.

+## Technology Stack

+- React.js for building the user interface.
+- React Router for managing routing across different pages.
+- Styled-components for CSS-in-JS styling.
+- Context API to manage global state (e.g. theme management).

 # Getting Started with Create React App